Kuuribro/UE5-Uni-Biped-Control-Rig/README.md

 A Control Rig designed for Bipeds of any skeleton.
 Use Control Rig with your existing characters without starting from scratch!

-This one is NOT limited to the Epic Skeleton!
+Includes custom skeletons or characters that do not use Epic Skeleton!
 Works for simple characters with shorter spines, different bone hierarchies, and more!

 Compatible with 5.3, 5,4